carvel-dev/carvel/site/content/kapp-controller/docs/develop/walkthrough.md

 1. Run `kubectl get app` to verify that the app is deployed.

-1. Verify the status of the App CR by running one of the following commands:
+1. Verify the status of the App CR.

     **Note:** As of kapp-controller v0.31.0, inspect is deactivated by default.
 See [App CR spec](app-spec.md) for more details.